trjconv doesn't display stdout properly during conversion

 fflush() for these print stamements.

-#1 Updated by Erik Lindahl about 5 years ago
+#1 Updated by Erik Lindahl over 5 years ago

 It's likely the OS buffering stdout/stderr, which might make the behavior dependent on the current load on the system (or whatever other OS properties).
 Not sure we can fix it in Gromacs since we also depend on staying on a single line (i.e., no line feeds), and that might not go well with flushing the streams.